PrashantIndurkar/Ocean-ui/CONTRIBUTING.md

 ## Summary

 This contributing guide covers how to add new components to Ocean UI, including creating component files, generating registry entries, testing components, and submitting pull requests.
 The registry system automatically extracts dependencies and metadata from components, making it easy to add new components.
-Follow the code style guidelines, test thoroughly, and ensure components work with the CLI installation process before submitting PRs.
+Follow the code style guidelines, test thoroughly, and ensure components are copy-paste ready before submitting PRs.